Updated April 26, 2023

 2. Keep yourself Calm and Composed

-It is very hard to keep restraint on emotional outbursts at this stage, but it is sensible to keep calm and so that you can focus on the required tasks and things you have heard about.
-If you show your anger, the boss would definitely think you are not interested in taking performance review feedback, and he won’t be able to help you overcome your shortcomings.
-Keeping cool and calm is a professional way to handle difficult feedback and to find ways to resolve the same.
+It is very hard to restrain emotional outbursts at this stage, but it is sensible to keep calm so that you can focus on the required tasks and things you have heard about.
+If you show your anger, the boss will think you have no interest in taking performance review feedback, and he won’t be able to help you overcome your shortcomings.
+Keeping cool and calm is a professional way to handle difficult feedback and find ways to resolve the same.

-No doubt many managers or boss does not give regular performance review feedback because of the lack of time or merely because giving performance review feedback is not in their nature.
-In the evaluation report then it is natural that you might find a statement which you may not have heard of before.
+No doubt, many managers or boss does not give regular performance review feedback because of the lack of time or merely because giving performance review feedback is not in their nature.
+In the evaluation report, it is natural that you might find a statement you may not have heard of before.
 So instead of showing your aggression, be polite and show that you are seriously concerned about these issues and would surely work on the same.
-You commit to consider these negative points and see to it that you and your boss have landed on the same track.
+You commit to consider these negative points and see that you and your boss have landed on the same track.

 3. Sign the Evaluation Report

 Never refuse to sign on the evaluation report assuming that you would be saved from the negative results and the material written on it and there would be no more evaluation process.
-But by declining to sign means you are going against the rules of the company, and it would be considered as a mark of hostility and an adversarial move.
+But declining to sign means you are going against the rules of the company, and it would be a mark of hostility and an adversarial move.
 It could also cause disrespect and harm to your reputation.
 However, if you disagree with any material or parts of the material in the report, you can add a note stating that you are signing it as an acknowledgment of the receipt of the report.

 4. Find and Evaluate Your Weaknesses